 There are several reasons why you may need to be appointed the guardian or conservator of another person.
 Examples include taking care of a parent who is no longer able to manage his or her own affairs, making decisions for an adult disabled child and handling assets for a minor.

 At the law firm of Wick & Trautwein, LLC, our lawyers guide clients through the guardianship and conservatorship process in northern Colorado and southern Wyoming.
-We also handle disputes between family members concerning guardianship and conservatorship.
-We have offices conveniently located in Fort Collins, Estes Park and Windsor.
+We also handle disputes between family members concerning guardianship and conservatorship as well as other matters related to estate planning.
+We have offices conveniently located in Fort Collins and Windsor.

 Guardianship and conservatorship grant different kinds of legal rights to the person holding that designation: